 ALFA | Association of Litigation Funders of Australia. |

-American waterfall | The waterfall refers to the order in which investment proceeds in a fund are distributed between Fund participants.
-Under an American-style distribution performance fees are calculated by reference to completed investments only. |
+American Waterfall | The waterfall refers to the order in which investment proceeds in a fund are distributed between Fund participants.
+Under an American-style distribution Carried Interest hurdles are calculated by reference to completed investments only and in subject to annual clawback assessment. |

-Americas | The geographic region of North and South America. |
+Americas | The geographic region of North, Central and South America. |

 APAC | The geographic region incorporating Asia and the Pacific Region including Australia and New Zealand. |